 Key takeaways

-• BoT-SORT + YOLOv11 is the 2026 default.
+BoT-SORT + YOLO26 is the 2026 default.
 Higher MOTA than ByteTrack on crowded scenes, and faster than DeepSORT’s appearance-embedding inference.
-Use it unless you have a specific reason not to.
+YOLO26 (Ultralytics, January 2026) is NMS-free by default and small-target-aware, the right detector for distant objects in surveillance frames.

-• Compliance is part of the architecture, not a phase 2.
-EU AI Act high-risk obligations apply 2 August 2026.
+Compliance is part of the architecture, not a phase 2.
+EU AI Act high-risk obligations for biometric/surveillance systems were deferred to 2 December 2027 (Digital Omnibus, June 2026), but GDPR and BIPA apply today.
 Build edge blurring, audit logs, and DPIA-ready telemetry from day one.

 Why Fora Soft wrote this YOLO + tracker build guide